rackerlabs/technical-blog/_posts/2019-12-2-19-everything-you-need-to-know-about-salesforce-audience-studio-formerly-salesforce-dmp.md

 [DMPs like Salesforce&reg; Audience Studio (formerly Salesforce DMP)](http://salesforce.vidyard.com/watch/cwaPkdMeYSXEXP9oLF4X5r) are the backbone of data-driven marketing efforts.
 A DMP collects, organizes, and activates first, second, and third-party audience data from any source&mdash;online, offline, mobile, and beyond.
 These platforms allow your company to gain unique insights into your customers, as well as effectively segment and reach your audience.

-As a Solution Architect at Rackspace, I help clients install and learn to use tools like Audience Studio every day.
+As the director of our Salesforce Marketing Cloud Center of Excellence at Rackspace, I help clients install and learn to use tools like Audience Studio every day.
 This blog introduces Audience Studio and explains how you can use it to maximize your digital advertising efforts.
 <!-- more -->

 ### How does Salesforce Audience Studio work?